sjlarson92/nest-app/README.md

 # Add Prisma plugin to IDE if not already installed

-# Add Resouce (generates folder with controller, service, module, dto and entities all at once)
+# Add Resource (generates folder with controller, service, module, dto and entities all at once)
 nest g resource $resource-name

+# this adds a dependency that adds rate limiting
+# (preventative to fight against brute force attacks)
+# which is added to app.module.ts
+npm i @nestjs/throttler

 ```